Local vape shop owners urge statement from lab behind test showing illegal drugs in vaping juice

 He said one of those instances involved an individual under Adult Probation and Parole who was clean but tested positive for opioids.
 He claimed the substance ended up being Kratom in the vape juice the individual was using.

 Rep. Ray then said that prompted him to ask an independent lab, BeechTree Diagnostics to purchase 12 different brands of vape juice at stores throughout Salt Lake County for testing.
-10 of the substances he says came back positive for barbiturates, opioids, PCP, and THC.
+10 of the substances, he said, came back positive for barbiturates, opioids, PCP, and THC.

 “We don’t know how much and to what extent or even if there were false positives.
 The state would have to step up and spend the money to re-tool these testing machines for the oil cause they normally test water-based things,” he added in the press conference.
 “We’d have to spend some money, but that’s something I’m willing to do.”